closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

 ## In conclusion

-I wish I could say that our shiny new Downshift-ified select is "so much simpler" than the old component.
+I wish I could say that our shiny new Downshift-ified select is "so much simpler!!" than the old component.
 The truth is: it's not.
 From the UI examples I shared above (only a small sliver of all possible use cases) it should be clear this component will never be "simple".
-There is complexity.
-In this case though, the goal of this refactor wasn't necessarily simplification: We've offloaded a ton of business logic to a trusted, well-maintained open-source library; we now have a component that is well-organized and easy to test; and we're moving our UI towards one that can be used by any person, regardless of how they choose to use a computer screen.
+There is complexity, there is lots of code.
+In this case though, the goal of this refactor wasn't necessarily
+simplification: We've offloaded a ton of business logic to a trusted, well-maintained open-source library; we now have a component that is well-organized and easy to test; and we're taking steps towards a UI that can be used by any person, regardless of how they choose to use a computer screen.

 We're just sorry we're rolling it out after tax season.